 It is already commonly acknowledged in migration studies that instead of one-time long-term movements from one place to another, migration is increasingly complex in pattern and duration.
 We find that small cities lie at the cusp of multiple mobilities, acting as origin points, destinations as well as transit points for migrant youth.

 As a new government prepares to confront the massive challenge creating “just jobs” – productive employment with commensurate compensation and scope for economic mobility – the JustJobs Network (JJN) launched an innovative new data-driven tool to measuring the quantity and quality of jobs in India: The State-level Just Jobs Index (S-JJI).

-The Kenan Institute Asia, collaborating with JJN in an ongoing research project on Inclusive Industrialization for ASEAN, hosted a research workshop in Central Bangkok to present initial findings of the project to local stakeholders involved in the electronics sector.
-The event brought together representatives from the Department of Skill Development, the Department of Labor Protection […]
+The Centre for Economic and Social Development (CESD), collaborating with JJN in an ongoing research project on Inclusive Industrialisation for ASEAN which focuses on the global value chain hosted a research workshop in Myanmar to present the initial findings of the project to local stakeholders involved in the garment sector.